aws-samples/advanced-rag-patterns-on-mixtral/README.md

 The [Sagemaker Example Community repository](https://github.com/aws/amazon-sagemaker-examples-community) are additional notebooks, beyond those critical for showcasing key SageMaker functionality, can be shared and explored by the commmunity.

+## Solution

+In this post, we explain and demonstrate the use of Mixtral 8x7B Instruct text generation combined with  [BGE Large En](https://huggingface.co/BAAI/bge-large-en) embedding model to efficiently construct a Retrieval Augmented Generation (RAG) QnA system on a [SageMaker](https://www.googleadservices.com/pagead/aclk?sa=L&ai=DChcSEwjC_smL6eSEAxUEaEcBHZKoCSwYABAAGgJxdQ&ase=2&gclid=CjwKCAiAi6uvBhADEiwAWiyRdm9fVXFJASMNG1LKo8hiUv7jEdUGhQ51tmCA-DngfHXsGDxLTBupFxoCvOcQAvD_BwE&ohost=www.google.com&cid=CAESVuD21B3o9zHMrlIQeG15m__r93DdZcVN4-3nXJ8u-dbMgnV5nBVFDPVOeevCZP5QgBP14_Qeor3zFwnOSibAEKrO6aqVYLSUyGSmJPwkoSC1y-dk0RNh&sig=AOD64_1g7baA79iO0oQhm2pU4_You-GQgQ&q&nis=4&adurl&ved=2ahUKEwjqhL-L6eSEAxUqD1kFHbRFAUEQ0Qx6BAgHEAE) Notebook using the Parent Document Retriever tool and Contextual Compression technique.
+This solution can be deployed with just a few clicks using [SageMaker JumpStart](https://aws.amazon.com/sagemaker/jumpstart/), a fully-managed platform that offers state-of-the-art foundation models for various use cases such as content writing, code generation, question answering, copywriting, summarization, classification, and information retrieval.
+It provides a collection of pre-trained models that can be deployed quickly and easily, accelerating the development and deployment of machine learning applications.
+One of the key components of SageMaker Jumpstart is the Model Hub, which offers a vast catalog of pre-trained models such as the Mixtral 8x7B for a variety of tasks.

 ## :hammer_and_wrench: Setup